PennLINC/cs_dsi/code/scalars_main.md

 All analysis follows the same design as in `streamlines_main.md`.
 Bug fixes follow the exact same logic as well.

-**BUG FIX: On lines 73 and 144: Deleted lower triangle of matrix for reliability cases so that pair-wise values are not repeated.**

-**EDIT: Lines 120-121: Wasn't a bug, but asserting that same-scan accuracy values were not in between-scan accuracy table**
 ### 1. Calculate pearson correlations.
 This first step is to just calculate the pearson correlations for each analysis case and create metric specific CSVs across all participants.
 We do this in `get_pearson_correlations.py`